National Academy of Sciences Prize in Food & Agriculture Sciences

 USDA Agricultural Research Services

-Dr. Elizabeth Ainsworth, a US Department of Agriculture-Agricultural Research Service researcher and adjunct professor at the School of Integrative Biology at the University of Illinois, is the 2019 recipient of the NAS Prize in Food & Agriculture Sciences.
+Dr. Elizabeth Ainsworth, a U.S. Department of Agriculture-Agricultural Research Service researcher and adjunct professor at the School of Integrative Biology at the University of Illinois, is the 2019 recipient of the NAS Prize in Food & Agriculture Sciences.

 Unprecedented atmospheric changes, such as climate change, can devastate crop productivity.
 Ainsworth’s pioneering research focuses on how the world will eat in the face of climate change and other threats.
 Her research reveals how man-made atmospheric changes affect the physiology and growth of crops around the world.
 Ainsworth is the lead investigator for the SoyFACE Global Change Research Facility, which is studying how crops respond to increases in atmospheric carbon dioxide and ozone, in combination with drought and other environmental stresses.
 The research is also identifying possible solutions.
-The work recently revealed that a large portion of corn and soybean harvested in the US was lost due to ozone pollution over the past 20 years.
+The work recently revealed that a large portion of corn and soybean harvested in the U.S. was lost due to ozone pollution over the past 20 years.

 Dr. Rodolphe Barrangou